Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles.md

 ---
-title: Manage Teams, Roles, and Users
+title: Manage Teams and Roles
 no_version: true
 ---